 Artist: Miguel Rodriguez Sánchez, Photo credit: https://www.deviantart.com/manurs

 A picture we took at Coral Harbor Beach in Nassau, Bahamas.
-The ocean features in this book a ton.
+(The ocean is featured a lot in this book)

 Synopsis of the Oaql Seed

 Arionella, a twelve year old girl, has been swept away on a sentient treeboat called the Oaql boat.
 She is part of a family of orphans.
 Her loving family embarks upon a rescue mission with the charismatic Taola Lonwe, who is the Captain of the rogue Oaql boat.

 Dangers are afoot in this world, one being the Treeboat itself which must be approached with caution because it naturally seeks connection with humans, at the cost of the human losing their own sentience over time.
 Usually, only well trained individuals learn to maintain symbiosis with this powerful organism.
 Another key figure in this story is a mysterious man named Revalo Otrebor who seeks to collect Treeboats for himself for dark purposes.

 From crossing the ocean to visit hidden tribal islands of the Reteti, to a journey on foot to seek the aid of the ethnically diverse Enane people, our heroes end up with more challenges- and therefore opportunities for growth -than they had expected at the outset.